 The 900 Match Course is the basis for National Championships and comprises two strings of 10 shots slow-fired at 50m with 10 minutes per string; the 30 shots from the National Match Course; four strings of five shots timed fire at 25m with 20 seconds per string; and four strings of five shots rapid-fire at 25m with 10 seconds per string, making 90 shots in total.

 This course of fire is applicable to the Any .22-calibre Pistol or Revolver and Any Centrefire Pistol or Revolver firearm classes.

-The International Mayleigh Match is based on an international postal match, which has been running for more than 50 years and is shot as a side match at National Championships.
+The International Mayleigh Match is based on an International Postal match, which has been running for more than 50 years and is shot as a side match at National Championships.
 It permits the use of the same handguns as used in the Any .22-calibre Pistol or Revolver class and comprises three strings of 10 shots slow-fire at 50m with 10 minutes per string.

 Depending on the category, a wide range of modifications and accessories are permitted for guns in Target Pistol events, ranging from specialist grips to laser sights and compensators.
-Legislation limits the maximum calibre in Target Pistol matches to 9mm Parabellum or .38 Special/.357 Magnum.
+Legislation limits the maximum calibre in Target Pistol matches in Queensland to 9mm Parabellum or .38 Special/.357 Magnum.

 Competitors generally shoot from a standing position using one hand, which adds to the skill and challenge required to excel in these events.

 Target Pistol continues to grow in popularity, with some competitors even heading to prestigious events in the USA to represent both Queensland and Australia.

 * May be shot Subject to Range Approval.
 Approved firearms must still comply with Qld State Laws & Regulations.